-A VCT must be approved by HMRC at all times, and in order to retain its status, the Company must meet a number of tests as set out by the VCT legislation, a summary of which can be found on page 21.
+A VCT must be approved by HMRC at all times, and in order to retain its status, the Company must meet a number of tests as set out by the VCT legislation.
 Throughout the year ended 30 September 2021 the Company continued to meet these tests.